ahwilms/terraform-example-foundation/5-app-infra/README.md

    git push --set-upstream origin plan
    ```

-1. Merge changes to development.
+1. Merge changes to the development branch.
 Because this is a [named environment branch](../docs/FAQ.md#what-is-a-named-branch),
    pushing to this branch triggers both _terraform plan_ and _terraform apply_.
 Review the apply output in your Cloud Build project https://console.cloud.google.com/cloud-build/builds;region=DEFAULT_REGION?project=YOUR_INFRA_PIPELINE_PROJECT_ID

    ```bash